Stable Medicine for Troubles

 I’m in peace and harmony with myself.

-A very simple and accessible message, probably the best words to express feelings to a loved one.
-Likely, this is Smith’s most straightforward and open text, without metaphors or associations, as he joked: “Cheap and from the heart.”
+It’s a simple, direct message — probably the best way to express feelings to a loved one.
+This is likely Smith’s most straightforward lyric, without metaphors; as he joked, “Cheap and from the heart.”

 And wherever life takes me,